mdahamshi/sb-bin/readme/sb-gen-server.md

 * Start the Express app on port `4000`
 * Spin up a PostgreSQL 15 container with DB `userapp`

-#### 2. Initialize Database Schema

-Databse is initilized automaticlly by two files at src/db/init:
-- init.sql  # have the sql schema
-- seed.sql  # have the seed data

-This will create the `users` table.

----

 #### 3. Check API
 Try visitng: